-- 1. Bring the desired Soma to the adorable Indra, Varga XXVII the lord of all, the lord of wealth, the lord of heaven, the perpetual lord, the lord of man, the lord of earth, the lord of horses, the lord of cattle, the lord of water.^a - 2.
-Offer adoration to Indra, the overcomer, the destroyer, the munificent, the invincible, the all-enduring, the creator, the all-adorable; the sustainer, the unassailable, the ever-victorious. - 3.
-I proclaim the mighty exploits of that Indra, who is ever victorious; the benefactor of man, the overthrower of (the strong) man, the caster down (of foes), the warrior; who is gratified by our libations, the granter of desires, the subduer of enemies, the refuge of the people. - 4.
-Unequalled in liberality, the showerer (of benefits), the slayer of the malevolent, profound, mighty, (endowed with) impenetrable sagacity, the dispenser of prosperity, the enfeebler (of foes), firm (of frame), vast (in bulk), the performer of pious acts, Indra has given birth to the light of the morning.^b b Ushasah swar janat: or swar may mean, the Sun; Indra, or the sky, makes manifest the morning sun.
+1. Bring the desired Soma to the adorable INDRA, the lord of all, the lord of wealth, the lord of heaven, the perpetual lord, the lord of man, the lord of earth, the lord of horses, the lord of cattle, the lord of water.

+2. Offer adoration to INDRA, the overcomer, the destroyer, the munificent, the invincible, the all-enduring, the creator, the all-adorable; the sustainer, the unassailable, the ever-victorious.

+3. I proclaim the mighty exploits of that INDRA, who is ever victorious; the benefactor of man, the overthrower of (the strong) man, the caster down (of foes), the warrior; who is gratified by our librious, the granter of desires, the subduer of enemies, the refuge of the people.

-^a These are all compounds with jit; literally, conqueror, as, viswajité, dhanajite, swarjite, &c.; but the sense, as Sáyaña suggests, is best expressed by Adhipati, lord of or over.
+4. Unequalled in liberality, the showerer (of benefits), the slayer of the malevolent, profound, mighty, (endowed with) impenetrable sagacity, the dispenser of prosperity, the enfeebler (of foes), firm (of frame), vast (in bulk), the performer of pious acts, INDRA has given birth to the light of the morning.

-- 5. The wise Usijas, celebrating his praises, have obtained by their sacrifice, from the sender of water, (knowledge) of the path (of their cattle): seeking the aid of Indra, and celebrating his praises, they have acquired, whilst uttering hymns and offering adoration, (valuable) treasures. - 6.
-Indra, bestow upon us most excellent treasures; (give us) the reputation of ability (to celebrate sacred rites); grant us prosperity, increase of wealth, security of person, sweetness of speech, and auspiciousness of days.
+5. The wise Usijas, celebrating his praises, have obtained by their sacrifice, from the sender of water, (knowledge) of the path (of their cattle): seeking the aid of INDBA, and celebrating his praises, they have acquired, whilst uttering hymns and offering adoration, (valuable) treasures.

+6. INDRA, bestow upon us most excellent treasures; (give us) the reputation of ability (to celebrate sacred rites); grant us prosperity, increase of wealth, security of person, sweetness of speech, and auspiciousness of days.